The custom of giving thanks for a successful harvest is an ancient practice.

 During this festival, it is customary to construct a sukkah.
 They can be made out of pretty much any material but the roof must be of organic in nature such as leaves, branches, or other plant matter.
 Throughout this holiday meals are eaten inside these ritual huts (some devout Jews will even sleep in it).

 Besides building a Sukkah gathering and waving the lulav and etrog in a special ceremony is most important during this holiday.

-A lulav is a bouquet made from a single palm leaf, two willow branches and three myrtle branches held together by woven leaves.
-An etrog is an ancient type of citrus (looks like a warty lemon).
+A lulav is a bouquet made from a single palm leaf, two willow branches, and three myrtle branches held together by woven leaves.
+An etrog is an ancient type of citrus (which looks like a warty lemon).
 The waving of the four plants is a commandment prescribed by the Torah.

 Sukkot foods are all about the autumn harvest.